-Julie is the Education Program Director at the Silver Giving Foundation.
+Julie is the Executive Director at the Silver Giving Foundation.
 Before joining Silver Giving, Julie was a Program Officer at the S. D. Bechtel, Jr. Foundation, leading STEM Education grantmaking there.
 Julie has been a principal at The Parthenon Group, where she managed consulting projects for K–12 education organizations and other nonprofit, public, and private industry clients.
 She also previously worked as a consultant at Accenture and as a Program Manager for New Sector Alliance.
-Julie earned a Bachelor of Arts degree in Human Biology from Stanford University, a Master of Education degree from the Stanford School of Education, and a Master of Business Administration degree from the Stanford Graduate School of Business.
-During her graduate studies, Julie was an Education Pioneer and served as chief of staff to the CEO of the KIPP Foundation.
-Julie serves on the Board of 100Kin10.
+Julie earned a Bachelor of Arts degree in Human Biology from Stanford University, a Master of Arts degree from the Stanford School of Education, and a Master of Business Administration degree from the Stanford Graduate School of Business.
+Julie serves on the Board of the National Writing Project.

 Macy is the Senior Program Officer at the Silver Giving Foundation.
 Macy previously served as a Senior Program Officer at the S. D. Bechtel, Jr. Foundation, where she oversaw the California State University’s New Generation of Educators Initiative for five years.
 Prior to that, she worked as the Managing Director of Programs for Citizen Schools California and taught middle and high school English in Brownsville, Brooklyn as a New York City Teaching Fellow.
 Macy earned a Bachelor of Arts degree in English from Duke University, a Master of Arts in Teaching English from Brooklyn College, and a Master of Arts in Education Policy, Organization, and Leadership Studies from the Stanford Graduate School of Education.